March 3, 2026

 Budget paid APIs (good enough quality)$10-$20/month to $10-$20/dayMore predictable OPEX, acceptable for lighter workloads

-Self-hosted LLMs (high-end hardware)$5k–$50k upfront (CAPEX)Plus ~300W–1000W power draw (~$2–$7/day at current tariffs)
+Self-hosted LLMs (high-end hardware)$5k-$50k upfront (CAPEX)Plus 300W-1000W power draw ($2-$7/day at current tariffs)

-Self-hosted LLMs (budget hardware)$3k–$5k upfront (CAPEX)Plus ~50W–150W power draw (~$0.35–$1/day at current tariffs)
+Self-hosted LLMs (budget hardware)$3k-$5k upfront (CAPEX)Plus 50W-150W power draw ($0.35-$1/day at current tariffs)

 The trap I see most people fall into is starting with “free” tiers, getting hooked on the workflow, and then discovering the real costs only after they are dependent on it.
 Whether that cost is denominated in dollars or in your data, nothing about OpenClaw is truly free.
+But beyond the security-privacy-cost trifecta, there are real technical pain points.

-Where OpenClaw Falls Short
+Where Does OpenClaw Fall Short Day-to-Day?

-• No native MCP support.
-In an era where the Model Context Protocol is becoming the standard for AI-tool integration, OpenClaw does not support it natively.
-You are stuck with its own integration patterns.
+No native MCP supportIn an era where MCP is becoming the standard for AI-tool integration, OpenClaw does not support it natively

 After evaluating multiple frameworks on my homelab, I landed on Agent Zero - and it has been a noticeably better experience.